slee981/jekyll-theme-backbone/README.md

 $ gem install jekyll-theme-cadre
 ```

+### Github Pages
-If you want to use this theme on GitHub Pages, you can do that via `jekyll-remote-theme`:
+If you want to use this theme on GitHub Pages, you can do that via `jekyll-remote-theme`.

 1. Import `jekyll-remote-theme` in your `Gemfile`: